Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Hierarchical hyperbolicity of central extensions

-\textbf{Step 3: reduction to a single big domain.} We shall now quotient by one generator $z_i$ of the kernel at a time.
-For short, let $z_1=z$ and $Z=\langle z\rangle$.
-We first replace some coordinate spaces to get a new almost HHG structure where $z$ has at most one big domain (this step is unnecessary if $z$ has finite order).
+\textbf{Step 3: reduction to a single big domain.} In this step we replace some coordinate spaces, while keeping the domain set $\frakS''$, to get a new HHG structure where $z$ has at most one big domain (this step is unnecessary if $z$ has finite order).
 Let $\Bigdom{z}=\{U_1,\ldots,U_j\}$, and for every $i=1,\ldots, j$ let $\phi_i\coloneq E'\to \R$ be the Busemann quasimorphism for the action on $\C U_i$.
 We first claim that these quasimorphisms are linearly independent.
 Indeed, if, say, $\phi_1$ was a linear combination of the others, then there would be some function $f\colon \R_{\ge0}\to \R_{\ge0}$ such that $\dist_{U_1}(g,1)\le f(\dist_{U_2}(g,1), \ldots, \dist_{U_j}(g,1))$ for every $g\in E'$ (here we used that, as argued in Example~\ref{ex:busemann}, the absolute value of each quasimorphism coarsely coincides with the distance in the corresponding quasiline).
 However the elements of $\Bigdom{z}$ are pairwise orthogonal, so the partial realisation axiom~\ref{axiom:partial_realisation} implies that $E'$ acts coboundedly on the product $\prod_{i=1}^j\C U_i$.
 In particular, one can find a sequence of $g_n\in E'$ for which $\dist_{U_1}(g_n,1)\to\infty $ while the other projections are uniformly bounded, contradicting the existence of $f$.

 Next, set $\psi_1=\phi_1$, and for every $ 2\le i\le j$ let $\psi_i=\phi_i-\frac{\phi_i(z)}{\phi_1(z)}\phi_1$, which is non-trivial by linear independence.
 For every $1\le i\le j$ let $L_i$ be a Cayley graph for $E'$ such that $\psi_i\colon L_i\to \R$ is a quasi-isometry, as constructed in \cite[Lemma 4.15]{ABO}.
 Notice that $\psi_i(z)=0$ whenever $i\ge 2$, so $Z$ now acts elliptically on all quasilines excluding $L_1$.